 Protective Gear for Mouths and Teeth

-The method of protection depends on the sport, so make sure that your child has opportunity to play it safe.
-Mouth guards, helmets, and face cages are the gear that we most consider when talking about sports protection for the face and mouth.
+The method of protection depends on the sport, so make sure that your child has the opportunity to play it safe.
+Mouthguards, helmets, and face cages are the gear that we must consider when talking about sports protection for the face and mouth.

 Baseball catchers, hockey goalies, football players all should be playing with helmets that have face cages.
 This is the best protection against a nasty mouth injury.

 Dr. Frank Sierra adds, “We saved the best for last, as they are inexpensive but can really provide some excellent protection.
 Not just for boxers, you have seen all your favorite players using mouth guards.
 Think basketball, football, hockey, wrestling, and basically any contact sport.
-The benefits of a custom sports mouth guard are more comfort and the proper fit.
-Your student-athlete will be more apt to wearing their guard too.
-Other benefits are increases to strength and endurance, and quicker reaction time.”
+The benefits of a custom sports mouthguard are more comfort and the proper fit.
+Your student-athlete will be more apt to wear their guard too.
+Other benefits are increases in strength and endurance and quicker reaction time.”